Map of Central Europe

 8. The ‘Rhine River’ travels through most of the countries in Central Europe and a cruise along this will take you to some of the best vineyards in the world.
 Perfect for wine lovers.

-There really is so much to do for sightseeing in Central Europe.
+There is so much to do for sightseeing in Central Europe.
 Whether you are looking to enjoy the beautiful landscapes of Europe by hiking through mountains or driving through the countryside, or whether you want to experience the rich history which is evident in almost every major town located within Central Europe.

 In my opinion if you are going to go sightseeing in Central Europe you should do it properly, for that reason take a chance to visit all nearby countries such as France, Spain and Belgium.
 Only then will you be able to get the full European experience.
 Plenty of cheap flights will take you to any of these destinations, after that it is simply a matter of hiring a car and hitting the open road.